daycry/cronjob/README.md

 ## Dashboard

-You can access the web interface to view the status of jobs using the following url: `https://example.com/cronjob`
+You can access the web interface to view the status of jobs using the following url: `https://example.com/cronjob` You must configure an username and password in CronJob.php Config file.
 ![CronJob List](/docs/images/cronjob-list.jpg)

 ## Defining Schedules